 Designing 3D models with overhangs

 Overhangs are areas of a model that are either partially supported by the layer below or not supported at all.
 There is a limit on the angle every printer can produce without the need for support material.
-For example, if you’re printing with an FDM and SLA machine, this angle is approximately 45 degrees.
+For example, if you’re printing with a FDM and SLA machine, the angle is approximately 45 degrees.

 We recommend limiting your model’s overhangs, as layers printed over support structures usually come out with a rougher surface finish.